vitessio/website/content/en/docs/contributing/code-reviews.md

 ## Approving a Pull Request

-As a reviewer you can approve a pull request through two ways:

-* Approve the pull request via GitHub's code review system
+As a reviewer you can approve a Pull Request via GitHub's code review system.
-* Reply with a comment that contains *LGTM*  (Looks Good To Me)

 ## Merging a Pull Request